 How Many Tie Down Straps Do I Need to Secure My Cargo?

-But how many straps do you actually need for your cargo and/or trailer?
+But how many straps do you actually need for your cargo and/or flatbed trailer?
 Read on to learn more, as well as what you can use to protect them.

-Understanding Tie Down Strap Requirements
+Understanding Minimum Tie Down Strap Requirements

-The Federal Motor Carrier Safety Administration (FMCSA) in the United States provides guidelines on the number of tie down straps required based on the weight and size of your cargo.
+The Federal Motor Carrier Safety Administration (FMCSA) in the United States provides guidelines on the minimum number of tie down straps required based on the weight and size of your cargo.

 Here are the main points to consider: